nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/template-rendering-addon.md

 ### Nuxeo Template Rendering

-The template rendering addon brings core functionalities that enable users to create documents from a template, with content being automatically extracted from Nuxeo, and to have an automated rendering generated from a set of user-defined preferences.
+The template rendering addon brings core functionalities that enable users to create documents from a template, with the content being automatically extracted from Nuxeo, and to have an automated rendering generated from a set of user-defined preferences.

 This addon includes two new template document types, called "Template" and "Web template".